 Rev. Mark Westebbe, MDIV, AAPC Fellow

 Rev. Mark Westebbe is the Chaplaincy Program Coordinator for Augusta Health where he serves as Chaplain for Hospice of the Shenandoah, Palliative Care Chaplain and coordinates the hospital's Volunteer Chaplaincy program.
 Mark holds an MDIV with honors from Baptist Theological Seminary in Richmond and is certified as a Fellow of the American Association of Pastoral Counselors, coming to this calling after careers in Law and Construction.
 Mark hosts spiritual formation and pastoral counseling programs for community and staff and is responsible for Augusta Health's AAPC Category One Training Center.
-He is currently restoring "Shalom Springs" (circa 1850) as a place of respite and retreat for his wife Carlene, their five children and others in the community.
+He is currently restoring "Shalom Springs" (circa 1850) as a place of respite and retreat for his family and others in the community.